Irish paper money

 Location of Watermarks on Irish Ploughman notes

-Consolidated Bank Notes were printed on watermarked paper, with four watermarks on each banknote, one located in each corner.
+The Consolidated Bank Notes were printed on watermarked paper by Thomas De La Rue Limited on watermarked paper manufactured by Portals Limited.
+There are four watermarks on each banknote, one located in each corner.

 On £1, £5, and £10 notes the watermarks consisted of a harp, the denomination, the letters 'CBN', and shamrock.